America Is No Longer the World’s Breadbasket

 The U.S. could not really expect to maintain its global dominance of crop exports forever; eventually other nations would catch up.
 But the slow deterioration of our international crop markets has mirrored the slow deterioration of our markets for all other goods, as well.

 Declines in farm employment are tough for farmers, but they don’t really hurt the national economy – a single combine can do the same job as dozens of men.
 Declines in farm employment due to technology are unavoidable.
 However, declines in the technology sector could and should have been avoided.
 Losing a few assembly jobs in Detroit to an automated robot is one thing; losing the entire plant to Toyota City in Japan is another entirely.

 We cannot maintain a monopoly on grains and oilseeds, nor would we really want to.
 But we could have maintained dominance and gotten a strong foothold in the industries and technologies of the next century.
-But we did not, and we still haven’t.
-And that lack of industrial evolution is sidelining economic growth.
+We did not, and we still haven’t.
+That lack of industrial evolution is restraining economic growth.